 There are few things as daunting as a home renovation.
 It starts innocently enough.
+Weather you want to sell your house or have a quick virtual staging, getting your home renovated is a great idea.
 Clothes are spilling out of your wardrobe, and you wonder if you finally need to invest in a bigger one.
 You find unappealing paint blisters on the kitchen walls.
 There’s termite damage on the woodwork, and you have to throw in the towel.
 But what you expected to be a simple task keeps on stretching.
 You find out that there’s a leak because of corrosion in the pipework.
 While fixing it, the contractor finds a problem with the other pipes.
 Before you know it, your expenses and timeline keep on increasing.
 But not to worry, here are some common mistakes that you can avoid as you take on this monstrous feat.

 Don’t start something blindfolded.
 Map out the tasks you want to complete and allocate a budget.
 It is generally a good idea to spend on items for their practical rather than ornamental value.
 Wooden flooring is attractive but is it really a great idea for a kitchen, that is exposed to heat and water every day.
 Internal glazed doors are great for kitchen and living room, but not for the office because they allow for intrusion from other residents.
 Set an estimate for the money you intend to spend on sprucing the house.
 On the safe side, choose a number that is slightly bigger than the actual calculations since renovations generally end up costing more than you expected them to.